 Do you think you can trust your ISP?
 Of course, not!
 Each one of us has had our share of bad experiences with our ISP.
-The speeds offered by them are often much slower than advertised, the price is actually more than what you had thought it would be, there’s no consistency in the availability of the broadband connection, and the contract means nothing more to your ISP than a piece of paper!
+Often, the speeds they offer are much slower than at the time of advertisement.
+The price is actually more than what you had thought it would be.
+There’s no consistency in the availability of the broadband connection, and the contract means nothing more to your ISP than a piece of paper!
 Let’s talk a bit more about the broadband secrets that your ISP won’t tell you.
-Be prepared to be shocked!
+Be prepared to shocked!

 Here’s what you should do – check your broadband speed on dospeedtest.com, the #1 broadband internet speed test online.
 If the speed on DoSpeedTest.com is the same as what is claimed by your ISP, then you can relax.
 If not, take a screenshot of the broadband internet speed test at DoSpeedTest.com and send it by email to your ISP and ask them to explain the discrepancy between what they promise and what they actually offer.
 Legally, no ISP can mislead its customers, so you have a valid case here.

 The problem with the broadband price is that many ISPs make extra charges that you have little idea about.
 It’s just that they don’t tell you about it, and bundle the extra charges, such as the line rental, along with the monthly bill.
 When you get you get your bill, talk to the ISP’s customer support and ask them to explain each and every item on the bill.

 What you probably don’t know about your ISP is that you have to share the bandwidth with several other people, around 50 or maybe even more.
 So during the rush hours, say 7pm to 9pm, when most people use their broadband internet connection speed.
 In that time, the real broadband speed will be really slow, perhaps one-tenth of what your ISP promises to you.